The Team

 Founder and Chairman

-Having worked extensively across Europe, the USA, and Australia, Evan brings deep operational insight and regulatory knowledge, including strong expertise in both FDA and TGA frameworks.
-His qualifications in Biotechnology, Biochemistry, Six Sigma, auditing, and business management underpin his deep technical capability and commercial acumen.
+Operating across Europe, the USA, and Australia, Evan provides deep operational insight and regulatory expertise within FDA and TGA frameworks.
+His background in Biotechnology, Biochemistry, and Six Sigma underpins a unique blend of technical capability and commercial acumen.

 -